morphogencc/ofxPixelPusher/README.md

 c++ implementation of pixelpusher software using openframeworks

 ## Usage
-`DiscoveryListener` is the entry point for this addon.
 In your application, create a `DiscoveryListener` instance using `DiscoveryListener::getInstance()`.
 This creates a separate thread that looks for PixelPusher announcements, and registers the PixelPushers with the Listener.

 Once a PixelPusher is detected, you can grab one with any of the three following methods: